davidslusser/django-userextensions/docs/source/features.rst

 These can be set in django settings with the following parameters: ``SRV_ACCOUNT_PREFIX`` and ``SRV_ACCOUNT_SUFFIX`` If neither of these parameters are set, the default name will be used: ``<group>_srv``

-The name used for the service account can be further filtered via regex pattern if the SRV_ACCOUNT_GROUP_FILTER_LIST parameter is set in the django settings.
-This variable is a list of regular expressions, where the matched group 1 of the first matched will be used.
+The name used for the service account can be filtered via regex pattern if the SRV_ACCOUNT_GROUP_FILTER_LIST parameter is set in the django settings.
+This variable is a list of regular expressions.
+Matched group 1 of the first pattern matched will be used for the service account name.
 For example, if you have a group named 'team_web_ops' and want your service account name to be web_ops_service, the regex 'team_(\S+)' can be used.

 A view for displaying and editing these preferences , ``ManageServiceAccounts``, is available at ``userextensions:manage_service_accounts`` which uses Twitter Bootstrap.
 This page provides a list all current service